- Since April 2015: SIIC PhD Fellow

 - Meissner, F. (2011).
 Aufklärung oder Angstmache?
 Die Medienrealität des Terrors in den Nachrichten von ARD, ZDF, RTL [Public Education of Fear-Mongering?
 The Media Reality of Terror in the News of ARD, ZDF, RTL].
 Journalistik Journal 14(2), 38-39.
 See also European Journalism Observatory

-- Meissner, F. (accepted).
+- Meissner, F. (2017).
 What role can journalism play in disaster mitigation?
 Japan’s earthquake, tsunami and nuclear disaster as a strategic case.
 5th International Crisis Communication Conference, Lisbon, October 19-21, 2017.

 - Meissner, F. (2017).
 Mediale Netzwerke und Resilienz: Formen der Vernetzung zwischen lokalen Journalisten und Betroffenen der Fukushima-Katastrophe [Media networks and resilience: Forms of networking between local journalists and local residents affected by the Fukushima disaster].
 Annual Conference of the German Society for Journalism and Communication Sciences, March 30 – April 1, 2017.